April 30, 2019

 “A Registered Apprenticeship provides a unique combination of structured learning with on-the-job training from an assigned mentor,” said state Labor and Regulation Secretary Marcia Hultman.
 “Apprenticeships are a great way for businesses to build a quality workforce with the exact skills they need.”

-Despite myths apprenticeships are only in the trades occupations, opportunities are available in thousands of industries – from construction and commercial trades to healthcare and service industries.
+Despite the myths that apprenticeships are only in trades occupations, opportunities are available in thousands of industries – from construction and commercial trades to healthcare and service industries.
 Nationally, there is a network of over 150,000 employers in more than 1,000 occupations.